 WWV has a male voice announcing the minutes, while WWVH has a female voice, so that you can tell them apart.
 These stations operate in "AM" mode so you do not need a radio equipped with sideband capability to receive them.

 Many other countries operate standards stations as well; in North America, Canada's CHU can often be heard on 3.33, 7.85 and/or 14.67 MHz.
-I've often heard HD2IOA in Ecuador on 3.81 MHz from my home in upstate New York.
+I've occasionally heard HD2IOA in Ecuador on 3.81 MHz, and sometimes LOL in Buenos Aires, Argentina or PPU in Rio de Janeiro, Brazil on 10 MHz (when WWV was coming in weaker) from my home in upstate New York.

 International broadcasters use high power and "AM" mode, and so are also very easy to receive.
 If you tune around a shortwave radio randomly you will hear them - they sound just like AM and FM radio stations, except that they may be in foreign languages.
 At one time just about every country had a shortwave broadcast service, but due to budget cuts and a shrinking audience a lot of these stations are being shut down.
 There are still plenty left, though, and you can listen to broadcasts from countries very far from you (many broadcast in English).
 Shortwave broadcasters are a wonderful source of news (often with a very different slant from the one you're used to) and music from around the globe.These are some of the popular frequencies used by International broadcasters: